 Now, as an author, I’ve delved even deeper in the world of the Romani.
 It’s been an awesome research journey.
 Writing a novel set in the past about a young Romani girl needed both research and sensitivity to what life was like for my young protagonist, AND a respectful approach to writing another culture, especially if it’s set in the past.

-I’ve tried to make this story ring true.
+I worked to make this story ring true.
 Researching the Romanichal (the British Rom) history, culture and firsthand accounts of discrimination through history – from King Henry the Eight’s exiling and killings, Queen Victoria’s odd arrangements with Romani fortune-tellers, the constant persecution of the Roma peoples across Europe and beyond, to the Nazi regime’s deliberate ethnic-cleansing – took effort, but well worth it.
 Prejudice against the Rom continues into contemporary times.

-But I needed to delve deeper – into the Romanichal clans living in Wales in the early 1920s.
-And also the Rom who immigrated to Australia.
+I also needed to go back to the Romanichal clans living in Wales in the early 1920s.
+And the Rom who immigrated to Australia.

-The first three Roma men arrived in Australia on the First Fleet.
+Did you know the first three Romani arrived in Australia on the First Fleet?
 One of them is still well known for his name – James Squire, the first brewer in the new colonial colony.
 His beer is rather more boutique these days.

-Regarding the word, GYPSY – from my contemporary research, many people prefer to be called Romani, Rom or Roma, but some don’t mind the term gypsy.
+Regarding using the word, gypsy – from my contemporary research, many people prefer to be called Romani, Rom or Roma, but some don’t mind the term.

-In my story, Lela and her family call themselves Romani or Travellers – not Gypsy, or Tinker, or other derogatory terms used by non-Romani.
-The terms are occasionally used in my book by bigoted characters as they would’ve done back in 1921.
+In my story, my protagonist and her family call themselves Romani or Travellers – not Gypsy, or Tinker, or other derogatory terms used by non-Romani.
+I use the word ‘gypsy’ when spoken by a bigoted character, just as they would’ve done back in 1921.

-I thank Mandy Sayers for her truly fascinating book, Australian Gypsies – their Secret History.
-Mandy’s research went beyond reading – she met, interviewed and enjoyed many a meal with Australia’s Romani people in their homes.
+Another great resource about Australian Romani is Mandy Sayers‘ fascinating book, Australian Gypsies – their Secret History.
+Mandy met, interviewed and enjoyed many a meal with Australia’s Romani people in their homes.
 A trusted and compassionate listener and questioner, which is why it’s an excellent book.